awsdocs/amazon-comprehend-developer-guide/doc_source/cer-doc-class.md

 |  Label\_4  |  20  |  0\.62  |
 |  Label\_5  |  10  |  0\.16  |

-The F1 Score \(Macro F1 Score\) for the model is therefore as follows:
+The F1 Score \(Macro F1 Score\) for the model is calculated as follows:

 ```
 Macro F1 Score = (0.724 + 0.824 + 0.94 + 0.62 + 0.16)/5 = 0.6536